Election Results (2019)

 Lori Qingyuan Yue (岳庆媛)，University of Southern California

-Lori Yue is Dean’s associate professor in business administration and associate professor of management and sociology at the University of Southern California.
-Her research investigates how cooperation and contention between social groups affect market norms and order, and she has published papers on how businesses mobilize collective action and how they strategically interact with social movement challenges in markets.
-Her recent research investigates the economic and social issues in the digital transformation of the economy and in emerging markets.
-Lori is an associate editor of Management Science, and she has been a consulting editor of the American Journal of Sociology and members of the editorial boards of Administrative Science Quarterly and Organization Science.
-She has served as the chair of the Research Committee of the Organization and Management Theory (OMT) Division of the Academy of Management since 2016.
-She obtained her B.A. from Renmin University and her M.A. from Peking University.
-Upon obtaining her Ph.D. from the Graduate School of Business at Columbia University, she joined the USC Marshall School of Business.
+Lori Qingyuan Yue is a tenured associate professor at the Columbia Business School.
+Her research investigates how cooperation and contention between social groups affect market norms and order, and she has published papers on how businesses organize collective action and how they interact with social movement in markets.
+Her recent research investigates emerging economies and regulations of nascent industries.
+Lori is an associate editor of Management Science.
+She also served as a consulting editor of the American Journal of Sociology and the Research Committee Chair of the Organization and Management Theory (OMT) Division of the Academy of Management.
+She obtained her B.A. from Renmin University of China, M.A. from Peking University, and Ph.D. from Columbia University.
+She previously worked for the USC Marshall School of Business.

 • Representative- at-Large: Europe